 All of our children are enrolled in online Google Classrooms where they can access the curriculum and receive feedback from their teachers.
 Google Classroom is being used by children in school and those at home.
 Our children also have access to Purple Mash, TT Rockstars, Bug Club and Charanga.

-The children were able to receive some training and guidance before schools were closed.
+The children were able to receive some training and guidance before schools were closed in March and this has continued during the Autumn term.

 - Our children know that they shouldn't share their password for any of our online learning platforms with anyone else.